psi-consortium/psi/doc/PSI/PSI-ICD/schema/ServiceRef.md

 # ServiceRef

-Service reference, for when Service is used by other entities
+Service reference, for when Service is used by other entities.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |